awsdocs/amazon-s3-developer-guide/doc_source/acl-overview.md

 ### Finding an AWS Account Canonical User ID<a name="finding-canonical-id"></a>

 The canonical user ID is associated with your AWS account\.
+It is a long string, such as `79a59df900b949e55d96a1e698fbacedfd6e09d98eacf8f8d5218e7cd47ef2be`\.
 For information about how to find the canonical user ID for your account, see [Finding Your Account Canonical User ID](http://docs.aws.amazon.com/general/latest/gr/acct-identifiers.html#FindingCanonicalId)\.

 You can also look up the canonical user ID of an AWS account by reading the ACL of a bucket or an object to which the AWS account has access permissions\.
 When an individual AWS account is granted permissions by a grant request, a grant entry is added to the ACL with the AWS account's canonical user ID\.

+**Note**
+If you make your bucket public \(not recommended\) any unauthenticated user can upload objects to the bucket\.
+These anonymous users don't have AWS account\.
+When an anonymous user uploads an object to your bucket Amazon S3 adds a special canonical user ID \(`65a011a29cdf8ec533ec3d1ccaae921c`\) as the object owner in the ACL\.

 ### Amazon S3 Predefined Groups<a name="specifying-grantee-predefined-groups"></a>